yisiox/tp/docs/UserGuide.md

 A [glossary](#glossary) is provided in case you encounter any unfamiliar terms.

 <box type="info" seamless>
 Look out for texts with icons similar to this, which would contain additional information, tips, or warnings.
 </box>

 #### New Users

-If this your first time using *AssetBook*, head to the [quick start](#quick-start) to learn how to set up the application and get started.
+If this your first time using *AssetBook*, head over to [quick start](#quick-start) to learn how to set up the application and get started.
 After which, you may take a look at the [features](#features) of *AssetBook*, or simply follow this guide in order.

 <box type="info" seamless>
 Don't worry if you don't have much technical know-how!
 We will guide you through step-by-step.
 </box>

 #### Experienced Users